PromptCOS: Towards Content-only System Prompt Copyright Auditing for LLMs: Methodology

 where $i$ denotes the data index in the benchmark $B$.
 In particular, to implement our strategy, we inject $P_a$ into $P$ to form $P_w$ and only optimize the $P_a$ during watermark embedding process. which can be expressed as follows:

-where $\leftarrow$ denotes replacing the corresponding part with the obtained result.
-Additionally, we will insert $P_a$ into $P$ at locations less likely to affect prompt performance, as determined by attention scores, which are discussed in detail in Appendix~\ref{sec:position and token selection}.
+where `$\leftarrow$' denotes replacing the corresponding part with the obtained result.
+Besides, we insert $P_a$ into $P$ at locations less likely to affect prompt performance, as determined by attention scores (See Appendix~\ref{sec:position and token selection} for more details).

 \partitle{Robustness} Introducing auxiliary tokens creates a new challenge: if an attacker has a downstream task benchmark, they could easily and accurately remove the auxiliary tokens and destroy the watermark by filtering out useless tokens, \ie, deleting tokens one by one and observing the prompt's performance changes.
 To address this issue, we propose collaboratively optimizing a small set of tokens, $P_c$, within the original prompt, $P$, to hide the auxiliary tokens, $P_a$.
 Specifically, we introduce a deletion penalty, $\mathcal{L}_d$, such that when auxiliary tokens are removed, the prompt produces the opposite effect on the benchmark, as demonstrated below: